motalibpathan/motalibpathan/README.md

 ## I'm a Full stack web developer MERN!! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=motalibpathan&style=flat-square&color=0088cc)

-- 🌱 I’m currently learning Next.js TypeScript 🤣
+- 🌱 I’m currently working on Next.js | TypeScript | React Native 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Learn more about More deep about Backend, Prisma, and Postgresql.
 - 🔭 I have completed BSc in CSE from South East University